ZUPdeCO

 Every year, 100,000 young people leave the education system in France without any qualifications, with youth from modest backgrounds being three times more likely to drop out.

-The cost to society of a single dropout over 40 years.*
+€230,000 The cost to society of a single dropout over 40 years.*

-The average gap in math scores between students from disadvantaged socio-economic backgrounds and their peers in France, compared to the OECD average.***Source: BCG Study 2012, calculations by the Centre d’Observation de la Société based on data from the French Ministry of Education.
+*Source: BCG Study 2012, calculations by the Centre d’Observation de la Société based on data from the French Ministry of Education.

-Francois-Afif Benthanane - Président-fondateur ZupdeCo
+Francois-Afif Benthanane - Founder and President, ZUPdeCO

-"Equal opportunity in education is at the heart of everything we do at ZUPdeCO.
-We believe that the education a young person receives stays with them for life — and our goal is to make that education as equitable as possible, especially for children from low-income families."
+Equal opportunity in education is at the heart of everything we do at ZUPdeCO.
+We believe that the education a young person receives shapes their entire life, and our goal is to make this education as equitable as possible, especially for children from underprivileged families.

-Cindy Essoh-Schenk - Directrice Générale de ZUPdeCO
+Cindy Essoh-Schenk - General Manager, ZUPdeCO

 1. Supporting Students in 98 Schools